malloryegaspard/malloryegaspard.github.io/README.md

   - Project founder and mentor for the [Automatic Door Control Project](https://rpiadc.com/login), an open source hardware and software project to design a mobile application for users with disabilities to remotely open nearby automatic doors.
 We were fortunate enough to be recognized by Red Hat as a finalist for the [Open Source Woman of the Year Award](https://www.redhat.com/en/blog/voting-now-open-2019-women-open-source-awards) in 2019.

 ### Service and Outreach Activities (Highlights):
+  - SIAM Cornell Student Chapter President - August 2022 - Present
-  - Graduate Student Mentor in the [Graduate Students Mentoring Undergraduates](https://experience.cornell.edu/opportunities/graduate-students-mentoring-undergraduates-gsmu) program, August 2020 - Present
+  - Graduate Student Mentor in the [Graduate Students Mentoring Undergraduates](https://experience.cornell.edu/opportunities/graduate-students-mentoring-undergraduates-gsmu) program, August 2020 - August 2022
   - Judge for the [Cornell Undergraduate Research Board Spring Symposium](https://www.cornellcurb.com/spring-symposium) (Invited), May 2021
   - Participating Scientist in the [Skype a Scientist](https://www.skypeascientist.com) program, 2019-2020
   - Volunteer Instructor in the [Cornell Math Explorer's Club](https://math.cornell.edu/mec), Fall 2020